teymour-aldridge/pseudocompiler_old/README.md

 The `transpiler` directory stores the code for the transpilation to other languages (LLVM and JS).
 Currently no attempts have been made to translate to LLVM.
 Translation to JS is a little bit further in the works, but still a way of being complete.

+## Frontend code organisation
+The web interface is a React app (created initially with `create-react-app`).
+Components sit in their own folders (everything is grouped around them, rather than being separated into different folders for view, state, CSS styling, etc).

 # Language specification
 This still hasn't completely been worked out.